 Wouldn't you know it, right then, the recession hit and within that year all of my boutiques closed except for one?
 (Gone Coco) The alterations side of my business took off like an antsy racehorse.
 I worked from my home until the traffic became too much.
 I rented a small fitting room at a vendor mall.
 I pinned in there and brought the work home to sew.
 I outgrew that location.
 I rented an office at The Bedford Mini Mall.
 I outgrew that and doubled my space.
 I contracted out the tailoring and casual sewing with a second seamstress, while I only altered Prom, Bridesmaids, and Brides.
 I soon outgrew that space as well.
 I took out a 3 year lease on a 2,000 sq ft loft space.
 We are on our second lease now.
 When I moved into there, I cut all of the casual sewing and switched to private appointments only.
 As the workload became too much, I systematically cut the types of jobs I would take, until I was whittled down to only Bridal.

 Now, 20 years after learning to sew, and 10 years after starting in the sewing business, The Gilded Thimble has blossomed into a destination-worthy experience for Brides.
-I'm the principal seamstress.
-We have a bookkeeper, Debra.
-A bookings assistant, Sue.
-And, a hand-sewer, and shop manager, Yael.

 The Gilded Thimble has been a living, breathing thing.
 It's been a product of direction from the ministry in my life, and, of course, the voice of God.
 It has been the recipient of unwavering support from my husband.
 He is the Treasurer of this corporation and supported me in the early, unprofitable years.
 He continues to support me daily with the loving look of admiration in his eyes.
 He accompanies me on my many out-of-town wedding trips.